4ntm4n/ms-one/README.md

 >
 > > this is how the index page looks like on mobile
 > >
-> > You can for example see that the benefits section **cards** is shrunken in size and that the join form **input fields** are diplayed in a column, rather than in a row.
+> > You can for example see that the benefits section **cards** is shrunken in size and that the join form **input fields** are displayed in a column, rather than in a row.

 > ![full mobile page](assets/img/readme/testing/mobile-full-members.png)
 >